skippy-io/skippy/skippy-gradle/README.md

 ...
 ```

-Those tasks capture execution data for individal tests, and are executed automatically when you run `skippyAnalysis`.
+Those tasks capture execution data for individal tests, and are executed automatically when you run `skippyAnalyze`.

-### skippyAnalysis Task
+### skippyAnalyze Task

-`skippyAnalysis` captures execution data for each test that uses Skippy.
+`skippyAnalyze` captures execution data for each test that uses Skippy.
 In addition, the plugin captures a hash of each source
 file:

 ```
-./gradlew skippyAnalysis
+./gradlew skippyAnalyze
 ```

 You should see something like this:

 ```
-./gradlew clean skippyAnalysis
+./gradlew clean skippyAnalyze

 > Task skippyCoverage_com.example.Class0Test
 Skippy: Capturing coverage data for com.example.Class0Test in skippy/com.example.Class0Test.csv